This topic describes how to delete a cluster of Container Service for Swarm that is no longer required.

 Check whether network traffic is routed to the Swarm cluster

-- Check whether traffic is sent to the SLB instance attached to the Swarm cluster.
+- Check whether network traffic is sent to the Server Load Balancer (SLB) instance that

-- Log on to the Server Load Balancer console console.
-On the Server Load Balancers page, click the ID of the target SLB instance.
+- Log on to the SLB console console.
+On the Instances page, click the ID of the SLB instance that is attached to the Swarm cluster.

-- Check whether traffic is sent to the application deployed in the Swarm cluster.
+- Check whether network traffic is no longer forwarded to applications that are deployed

-Delete a Swarm cluster
+Delete the Swarm cluster

-To ensure that you can quickly roll back to the Swarm cluster in case an unknown error occurs in the Kubernetes cluster, we recommend that you back up the configurations of the Swarm cluster:
+- Back up the configurations of the Swarm cluster.To ensure that you can quickly roll back to the Swarm cluster in case an unknown error occurs in the related Kubernetes cluster, we recommend that you back up at least the following configuration items of the Swarm cluster:

 - Node labels, network settings, volume settings, ConfigMap settings, and SLB configurations.

-- Orchestration templates and log files.
+- Orchestration templates of all applications and log files.

-- Release disks.
+- Release cloud disks.

-As introduced in Migrate cluster configurations, one disk can only be attached to one ECS instance.
-If a disk is used as a volume and needs to be migrated to the Kubernetes cluster, you must stop the ECS instance that uses the disk and migrate the instance to the Kubernetes cluster.If a disk is used for data storage and you do not need to migrate its data to the Kubernetes cluster, you can create a new disk in the Kubernetes cluster.
+A cloud disk can be attached to only one ECS instance.
+If a cloud disk is used as a volume and needs to be migrated to the related Kubernetes cluster, you must stop the ECS instance that uses the cloud disk and migrate the instance to the Kubernetes cluster.
+For more information, see Migrate cluster configurations.If a cloud disk is used for data storage and you do not need to migrate its data to the related Kubernetes cluster, you can create a new cloud disk for the Kubernetes cluster.
 After the Swarm cluster is deleted, the disk mounted to the cluster is not automatically released.
-The status of the disk is changed to Unattached.Note We recommend that you back up the data on disks before you release them.
+The cloud disk changes to the Unattached state.Note To avoid data loss, we recommend that you back up disk data before you release cloud disks.

-You can go to the ECS console to release disks that are mounted to the Swarm cluster.
+You can go to the ECS console to release cloud disks that are mounted to the Swarm cluster.